census-instrumentation/opencensus-specs/stats/Record.md

 ## Recording Stats

-Users should record Measurements with the current context (implicit or explicit).
-Tags from the current context are recorded with the Measurements if they are any.
+Users should record Measurements against a context, either an explicit context or the implicit current context.
+Tags from the context are recorded with the Measurements if they are any.

 Implementations SHOULD provide a means of recording multiple Measurements at once.
 This functionality can be provided through one of the following options: